Tried to run Gemma 4 locally at its limit (31b q8) on M1 Max 64GB

 eval rate: 9.80 tokens/s

 9.80 tokens/s.
-This is faster than Q4_K_M's 7.49 tokens/s, and since Q8 has higher precision, it's a better choice for use cases where the context window can be narrowed.
+This is faster than Q4_K_M's 7.49 tokens/s, and Q8 offers higher precision, so for use cases where you can limit the context window, Q8 becomes a better choice.

 6